 Step 3: Create a Current Profile

-At this point, you need to create a profile that looks at the Category and Subcategories in your Framework Core.
+You need to create a profile that looks at the Category and Subcategories in your Framework Core.

 Step 4: Conduct a Risk Assessment

 A NIST risk assessment is no different in concept than any other.
-Once you look at your overall risk and other risk assessments, you determine out the likelihood and impact of any potential cyber event.
+Once you look at your overall risk and other risk assessments, you determine the likelihood and impact of any potential cyber event.
 Also, look at new risks, threats, and vulnerabilities within the current environment.

 Step 5: Create a Target Profile